typedb/typedb-docs/09-schema/00-overview.md

 ### Type Hierarchies
 Besides the modularity that the concept types provide, we are free to form subtype relationships between concept types.
 For a given child concept type that subtypes a parent concept type, the child concept type inherits the attributes owned and roles played by the parent type.
 The mechanism is analogous to subclassing in Object Oriented Programming.
 Each concept type can have only a single parent type - multiple inheritance is not supported.
-Subtyping not only allows us to mirror the true nature of a dataset as perceived in the real world but also enables automated reasoning.
+Subtyping not only allows us to mirror nature of a dataset as perceived in the real world but also enables automated reasoning.

 ### Roles
 _Roles_ are capabilities belonging to relations, that specify the nature of the connection between instances.
 They are not types themselves.
 That means, we cannot have a thing which is an instance of a role, but we can have things playing a role in a specific relation.
 However, roles can also be subtyped (with `as`) and queried similarly to regular schema types.
 In the schema, we need to specify what role relates to each relation type and who can play this role.
 Thanks to roles, we are able to guarantee the logical integrity of our data, disallowing a `marriage` between a `person` and a `building`, for example.
 Unless we specifically allow such a relationship in the schema.

 ### Rules
 Lastly, the TypeDB schema is completed with [**TypeQL Rules**](../09-schema/03-rules.md).
-Rules are used for query-time capture of dynamic patterns in the data and performing deduction.
+Rules are used for query-time capture of patterns in the data and performing deduction.
 Rules are the building blocks of automated reasoning in TypeDB.

 In the sections that follow, by looking at various real-world examples, we learn how these concepts can be defined in a schema to represent a dataset of any complexity.